 Releases of regulated substances may occur and can be significant.
 Under certain environmental laws, we could be held responsible for all of the costs relating to any contamination at our current or former facilities and at any third party waste disposal sites used by us or on our behalf.
-In addition, offshore oil and natural gas exploration and production involves various hazards, including human exposure to regulated substances, which include naturally occurring radioactive and other materials.
+In addition, offshore oil and natural gas exploration and production involves various hazards, including human exposure to regulated substances, which include naturally occurring radioactive, and other materials.
 As such, we could be held liable for any and all consequences arising out of human exposure to such substances or for other damage resulting from the release of any regulated or otherwise hazardous substances to the environment, property or to natural resources, or affecting endangered species.

 In addition, we expect continued and increasing attention to climate change issues.
-Various countries and regions, including Ghana, Ireland, Mauritania, Morocco and Suriname, have agreed to reduce emissions of greenhouse gases ("GHGs"), including methane (a primary component of natural gas) and carbon dioxide (a byproduct of oil and natural gas combustion) under the Kyoto Protocol.
-While the Kyoto Protocol was set to expire in 2012, it has been extended by amendment until 2020 with the understanding among the parties that a new climate change regime will be negotiated by 2015 and succeed the Kyoto Protocol in 2020.
-Ireland is also a party to the European Union Emissions Trading

-Scheme that seeks, among other things, to meet the European Union's commitments under the Kyoto Protocol through a "cap and trade" GHG emissions framework.
-The increased regulation of GHGs by any of the areas in which we, our customers and the end-users of our products operate may increase our compliance costs, such as for monitoring, sequestering or reducing emissions and may have an adverse impact on the global supply and demand for oil and natural gas, which could have a material adverse impact on our business or results of operations.
+Various countries and regions, including Ghana, Ireland, Mauritania, Morocco (including Western Sahara), Senegal and Suriname, are partners to the Kyoto Protocol, an international treaty aimed at reducing emissions of greenhouse gases ("GHGs"), including methane (a primary component of natural gas) and carbon dioxide (a byproduct of oil and natural gas combustion).
+While the Kyoto Protocol was set to expire in 2012, it has been extended by amendment until 2020 with the understanding among the parties that a new climate change regime will be negotiated in December 2015 and implemented by 2020.
+Ireland is also a party to the European Union Emissions Trading System, a "cap and trade" GHG emissions framework.
+The increased regulation of GHGs by any of the areas in which we, our customers and the end-users of our products currently or in the future operate may increase our compliance costs, such as for monitoring, sequestering, purchasing emissions allowances or reducing emissions and may have an adverse impact on the global supply and demand for oil and natural gas, which could have a material adverse impact on our business or results of operations.
 The physical impacts of climate change in the areas in which our assets are located or in which we otherwise operate, including through increased severity and frequency of storms, floods and other weather events, could adversely impact our operations or disrupt transportation or other process-related services provided by our third-party contractors.

 Environmental, health and safety laws are complex, change frequently and have tended to become increasingly stringent over time.
 Our costs of complying with current and future climate change, environmental, health and safety laws, the actions or omissions of our block partners and third party contractors and our liabilities arising from releases of, or exposure to, regulated substances may adversely affect our results of operations and financial condition.
 See "Item 1.
-Business- Environmental Matters."
+Business- Environmental Matters" for more information.